Scarborough (constituency): History

 Scarborough was first represented in a Parliament held at Shrewsbury in 1282, and was one of the boroughs sending 2 MPs to the Model Parliament of 1295 which is now generally considered to be the first parliament in the modern sense.

 Until the Great Reform Act 1832 Scarborough was a corporation borough, the right of election resting solely with the 44-member corporation or "common council".
 At an earlier period, it seems to have been a matter of some dispute whether the freemen of the borough could also vote, but at an election in 1736 the corporation and the (much more numerous) freemen backed different candidates.
 The candidate of the freemen was returned to Parliament, but on petition from his defeated opponent the House of Commons decided that only the corporation votes should stand, and overturned the result.
 In later days the corporation was entirely under the influence of the Duke of Rutland and Earl of Mulgrave, who each nominated one of the Members of Parliament; by 1832, Scarborough had continuously been represented by junior members of their respective families for more than half a century.
 The restriction on the franchise was challenged in 1791, and Parliament declared in favour of "the ancient right of inhabitant householders" in the borough to vote, but the decision seems to have been a dead-letter for at the election of 1802, the last to be contested before the Reform Act 1832, only 33 voters cast their votes.

 At the time of the Reform Act 1832, the borough had a population of about 8,760 in just over 2,000 houses, and the act left its boundaries and two members intact, though widening the franchise.
 (There were 431 electors registered at the 1832 election.)
 The constituency remained broadly unchanged until 1918, though from 1885 its representation was reduced from two MPs to one.

-After abolition in 1918, the constituency was absorbed into the new Scarborough and Whitby county constituency.
+Following abolition in 1918, the constituency was absorbed into the new Scarborough and Whitby county constituency.
 However, the boundary changes which came into effect at the February 1974 general election created a new constituency named Scarborough.
 This was a county constituency including, in addition to Scarborough itself and its suburb Scalby, the town of Pickering and the Scarborough and Pickering rural districts.

 There were further boundary changes at the 1983 general election, which brought in Whitby and its surrounding area in place of the Pickering district.
 The constituency was abolished once more for the 1997 general election, when it was again largely replaced by a new Scarborough and Whitby constituency.